 The most popular months to visit Crater Lake are July, August, and September.
-That's when the park's roads, trails, and facilties tend to be fully open.
+That's when the park's roads, trails, and facilties are usually fully open.

 May and June are months of transition in the park, as winter slowly gives way to summer.
 They can also be months of frustration, as lingering snow prevents us from accessing much of the park.

 Is it still worth visiting in May and June?
 Absolutely!
-It helps, though, to come prepared with realistic expectations of what you'll be able to see and do.
+But it helps to come prepared with realistic expectations of what you'll be able to see and do.
 Below are some tips for making the most of your late spring visit.

 The National Weather Service provides the most accurate weather forecast for the park.
-For current weather observations (temperature, wind speed, and snow depth at Park Headquarters), visit the website that hosts our weather station data.
+To find out yesterday's high and low temperatures, rain and snow totals, and current snow depth, visit the National Weather Service page that hosts our weather station data.
+View the "daily almanac" for "Crater Lake NPS."

 The park has more than 90 miles of hiking trails, but in May and June they are typically covered by deep snow.
 When snow-covered, most trails are either too difficult to follow, or too dangerous.